leesei/leesei.github.io/src/content/post/nodejs-notes.md

 [Modules: Packages - Writing dual packages while avoiding or minimizing hazards](https://nodejs.org/api/packages.html#writing-dual-packages-while-avoiding-or-minimizing-hazards) Node 15+

+- If you add `type: "module"`, every file with a `.js` extension gets interpreted as ESM, period. `.cjs` files will be interpreted as CommonJS.
+- Alternately, if you _don't_ have `type: "module"`, `.js` files are treated as CommonJS.
+You can use `.mjs` to mark individual files as ESM.
 - `import` and `require` under `exports`

 ```json